Belgrade, Montana: Economy

 As one of the largest high school athletic facilities in the state, the Belgrade Special Events Center hosts numerous district, divisional, and state athletic events.
 These sporting events bring thousands of people to town who not only attend the games, but shop in area stores, stay in local motels, and eat in local restaurants.

 Corporate offices for large companies are in Belgrade.
 Under Canvas Group provides a glamping experience in 11 locations.
 Xtant Medical designs, manufactures and distributes medical devices and human tissues for transplant.

 CACI International is a major employer.
 The electronic warfare company purchased Belgrade based Ascent Vision Technology in 2020.
 They continue to be one of the largest employers in Belgrade.

 Given the short distance to Bozeman, many residents commute for employment.

 Government

 Belgrade is governed via the mayor council system.
 The city council consists of six members who are elected from one of three wards.
 Each ward elects two members.
 The mayor is elected in a citywide vote.

+Russ Nelson served as mayor for 22 years until choosing not to run for re-election in 2025.
+Michael Meis, the deputy mayor, was unopposed in the 2025 mayoral election.